Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Framework

-We now state the entire framework for interpretable discovery from unstructured data as a single pseudocode algorithm.
-For simplicity, we focus on an implementation with text data, sample splitting, two-sided testing, one-step inference, and autointerp evaluation via accuracy scoring (A-scores).
+In Appendix Section \ref{sec_pseudocode}, we state a simple version of the entire framework for interpretable discovery from unstructured data as a single pseudocode algorithm.
+We focus on an implementation with text data, sample splitting, two-sided testing, single-step hypothesis testing (i.e., just the first step of Algorithm 2.1 of \cite{romano_control_2007}), and autointerp evaluation via accuracy-based detection scoring.
+Full implementation code is also available: see the link in Appendix Section \ref{sec_replication}.